xfiveco/generator-chisel/README.md

 and this will start a task that will watch for changes in files and recompile them as needed.

 Additionally, development server will be started and Browsersync scripts injected.
-Browsersync proxies to your WordPress instance running at `project-name.dev`.
+Browsersync proxies to your WordPress instance running at `project-name.test`.

 Depending on where you are looking at your project, different version of styles and scripts are used:

 - `localhost:3000` - unminified CSS
-- `project-name.dev` - revisioned and minified CSS and JS files
+- `project-name.test` - revisioned and minified CSS and JS files

 To create new revisions of styles and scripts using [gulp-rev](https://github.com/sindresorhus/gulp-rev), use the build task: